Apex Legends Mobile And Battlefield Mobile Are Soon Shutting Down

-Electronic Arts, the firm behind popular video game franchises like Battlefield, Mass Effect, Need for Speed and Dead Space, is planning on shutting down two of its most popular mobile games – Apex Legends Mobile and Battlefield Mobile.
+Electronic Arts, the firm behind popular franchises like the Battlefield games, Mass Effect, Need for Speed and Dead Space, is planning on shutting down two of its most popular mobile games – Apex Legends Mobile and Battlefield Mobile.

 While Apex Legends Mobile will no longer be playable from 1 May, Battlefield Mobile has been outright cancelled.
 Not just Battlefield Mobile, but even the studio that developed it – Industrial Toys – is shutting down.